Retired visionary entrepreneur inventor Enrico Massetti was born in Milan, Italy.

 Retired visionary entrepreneur inventor – the hand-held database software

-In 1973, in order to help Nielsen solve a major problem they had moving data that was printed and audited on paper, Enrico devised a hand-held computer, to help their field auditors to perform the operations more efficiently.
+In 1973, to help Nielsen solve a major problem they had moving data that was printed and audited on paper, Enrico devised a hand-held computer to help their field auditors perform the operations more efficiently.

-His idea started a multi-years multinational project, financed 100% by Nielsen International headquarter in Chicago.
+His idea started a multi-year multinational project, financed 100% by Nielsen International headquarter in Chicago.
 It involved its USA subsidiary and many European ones.
 Nielsen project management was assigned to Nielsen Italia.

-It resulted in the development of software for a custom database management system running on a hand-held battery-operated computer.
+It resulted in software development for a custom database management system running on a hand-held battery-operated computer.